 - Spring Vegan Miso Soup from The Bojon Gourmet

 How to Make Mochi Donuts

-Baked donuts are easiest most foolproof way to make mochi donuts.
-Start with a solid butter mochi cake recipe and divide it into generously buttered donut pans.
+Baked donuts are one of the easiest most foolproof ways to make mochi donuts.
+Start with a solid butter mochi recipe and divide it into generously buttered donut pans.
 Shallower and with more surface area than their muffin or cake counterparts, mochi donuts finish baking in much less time.
-The best part about mochi donuts is that they use sweet rice (sticky rice) flour so they’re naturally gluten-free!
+The best part about mochi donuts is that they use sweet rice (sticky rice) flour so they're naturally gluten-free!

-Once you start with a good butter mochi donut base recipe, you can experiment with flavor add ins and unique glazes.
+Once you have a good butter mochi donut base recipe, you can experiment with flavor add-ins and unique glazes.

 Chocolate Mochi Cake